PranaV-Shimpi/News-APP/README.md

 * Allowed the user to save articles for future reference.
 The user can also view the list of saved articles

 <img src="reactjs-nodejs-newsapi.gif?raw=true" width="100%">

-### List of Pages and How to use the Application
-* Login Page -> The user can login into the application
-* List of Sources -> The application lists down a total of 129 news sources.
-User has the option to select their own  news sources by clicking on either **Add Source** / **Remove Source** button.
-Once the user select a news source, the title of the source turns into a link, and clicking on that will redirect the user to the articles page where the top 10 articles for that particular source is listed
-* List of Saved Articles -> Lists down the articles saved by the user
-* Top 10 Articles -> Lists down top 10 articles of a particular source.
-Allows the user to save any article of their choice

 ## Steps to Setup and Run the Application